platformsh/platformsh-docs/sites/friday/src/get-started/express/_index.md

 git commit -m "{{% vendor/name %}} config files"
 ```

-## Set project remote
+## Set your project remote

 {{< note >}}
 If you used the {{% vendor/name %}} CLI command `{{% vendor/cli %}} project:create` to create your project and your local Git repo has already been initialized, your local source code should already contain a ``.{{% vendor/cli %}}/local/project.yaml`` file.
 This file contains your `projectId`, and you already have a Git remote repository set to `{{% vendor/cli %}}`.
 You can jump to [deploying your project](#deploy).
 {{< /note >}}

-There are slightly different ways to link your local project to your {{% vendor/name %}} project based on the Git workflow you chose for your project as discussed earlier in this guide.
+There are slightly different ways to link your local project to your {{% vendor/name %}} project based on the Git workflow you chose for your project, as discussed earlier in this guide.

 {{< codetabs >}}
 +++